windx0303/CODA-19/README.md

 In short, the rapid acceleration in new coronavirus literature makes it hard to keep up.
 So we highlighted the papers with its **Background, Purpose, Method, and Finding/Contribution** (and Other) for you.

+This type of annotation is known to be able to help with the performances of various BioNLP tasks, too.

 such as
 creating structured abstracts to summarize the paper better,